 “How can a bag get clogged?” you might wonder.

-Well, part of the way the catcher bag work is allowing air flow through the bag through what is effectively mesh material.
-If it’s clogged, the air flow will be poor to non-existent, causing clippings to collect in the chute or underneath the mower deck.
+Well, part of the way the catcher bag works is by allowing air to flow through the bag through what is effectively mesh material.
+If it’s clogged, the airflow will be poor to non-existent, causing clippings to collect in the chute or underneath the mower deck.